Synthesis of Temporally-Robust Policies for Signal Temporal Logic Tasks using Reinforcement Learning: Introduction

 In open or reactive environments, synthesizing control sequences or policies to ensure the satisfaction of STL tasks is a major challenge.
-To tackle this, various synthesis methods have emerged, including encoding the STL satisfaction as constraints in a Mixed Integer Linear Program (MILP) \cite{raman2014model,kurtz2022mixed,sun2022multi} and capturing the satisfaction region of the STL formula using Control Barrier Functions\cite{lindemann2018control,lindemann2020barrier,xiao2021high}.
+To tackle this, various synthesis methods have emerged, including encoding the STL satisfaction as constraints in a mixed-integer linear program (MILP) \cite{raman2014model,kurtz2022mixed,sun2022multi,yu2023model} and capturing the satisfaction regions of the STL formula using control barrier functions (CBFs)\cite{lindemann2018control,lindemann2020barrier,xiao2021high}.
 These approaches assume system knowledge; yet in many applications, the system's dynamic is unknown, and trajectories can only be generated through interactions.
 Thus, reinforcement learning techniques are employed for STL task control synthesis; see, e.g., \cite{aksaray2016q,balakrishnan2019structured,kalagarla2021model,venkataraman2020tractable,ikemoto2022deep}.
-In \cite{aksaray2016q}, Q-learning was applied to maximizes the expected robust degree for an unknown system modeled by Markov decision processes (MDPs).
+In \cite{aksaray2016q}, Q-learning was applied to maximize the expected robust degree for an unknown system modeled by Markov decision processes (MDPs).
 Moreover, \cite{venkataraman2020tractable} offered more efficient MDP construction methods.

 The focus of the aforementioned work is to enhance spatial robustness of control policies.
 However, in the context of temporal robustness for time-uncertain systems, synthesis methods are only available in recent works such as \cite{rodionova2021time, buyukkocak2022temporal, rodionova2022combined, rodionova2022temporal}.
 These approaches have a common feature, which is to extend the MILP-based approach by encoding the temporal robustness using new variables.
 Similar to the issue of spatial robustness, these approaches rely on the system model.
 To the best of our knowledge, optimizing STL task temporal robustness in systems with unknown dynamics remains unexplored.